MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 - IndividualMessage: Export each message as an .msg message file.

+- PerUserZip: One ZIP file for each mailbox.
+Each ZIP file contains the exported .msg message files from the mailbox.
+This value corresponds to the "export files in a compressed folder" checkbox in the Security & Compliance Center.

 - SingleZip: One ZIP file for all mailboxes.
 The ZIP file contains all exported .msg message files from all mailboxes.

-- PerUserZip: One ZIP file for each mailbox.
-Each ZIP file contains the exported .msg message files from the mailbox.
+This output setting is only available in PowerShell.

-To specify the format for SharePoint and OneDrive search results, use the ArchiveFormat parameter.
+To specify the format for SharePoint and OneDrive search results, use the SharePointArchiveFormat parameter.

 ```yaml
 Type: ComplianceExportArchiveFormat